 The Bingham and District Choral Society was formed in 1972 by Neville Ward from a choral class at Toot Hill School, Bingham.

-to educate and interest the public in music, particularly choral music, by the presentation of concerts and other activities.
+Our aim is 'to educate and interest the public in music, particularly choral music, by the presentation of concerts and other activities.'

-The choir performs three concerts in each season, including an ever-popular Christmas concert.
-We also hold a Singing Day workshop in early spring, extending a warm welcome to all-comers.
-In 2017 we were very honoured when John Rutter agreed to run our Singing Day - predictably a huge success.
+The choir performs four concerts in each season, including an ever-popular Christmas concert.
+We aim to hold a Singing Day workshop each year, extending a warm welcome to all-comers.
+In 2017 we were very honoured when John Rutter agreed to run our Singing Day- predictably a huge success - and we are very proud to announce that Bob Chilcott will be running our Singing Day in February 2024.
 Over the years, we have worked successfully with other choirs, internationally and locally, including the Kortriik Vocaal ensemble from Belgium, the Mansfield, Scunthorpe, Newark and Southwell Choral Societies and St Peter's Choir in Nottingham.

 PAST CONCERTS HAVE INCLUDED . . .